april9288/deploying_on_github/README.md

 2. Your project contains any sensitive user information (like API keys). if yes, then Github Pages is not your option.
-	Even if you use a npm package something like dotenv, which encrypts information, your information will be exposed on your bundle.js.
+	Even if you use a npm package something like dotenv, which encrypts information, your information will be exposed on "bundle.js" on your Github repo.

-So your website have only static files without any sensitive information, then Github Pages is the right fit for you.
-And now let's go ahead and follow the guide here!
+So if your website has no own server and has no sensitive information, then Github Pages is the right fit for you.
+Now, let's go ahead and follow the guide here!

 ## Meta